 Many of these features are also available in the right-click menus for their respective nodes.

 If you want to add interactivity to a GameObject or Component, you can drag and drop them from your hierarchy to the graph.
 For example, you can drag and drop a Light component by grabbing dragging from the 'Light' title onto the graph.

 Creating nodes via Drag and Drop this way creates Variables that are tied to your GameObject or Component, so you'll see a new variable appear in the Variables window, and a node which is actually a "Get Variable" node which is automatically set up to get your new Component.

-You can create variables of any type by pressing the + button in the Variables window.
+You can create variables of any type by pressing the + button in the Variables pane of the Graph Sidebar.
 Then you can drag and drop the variable name onto the graph to create a "Get Variable" node, hold the Ctrl key while dragging to make a "Set Variable" node, or hold the Alt key to make an "On Variable Changed" node.